-If you or a loved one was injured on public or private property in the Edgewood, Maryland, area, you may be able to pursue compensation through a premises liability claim or lawsuit.
+If you or a loved one was injured on public or private property, you may be able to pursue compensation through a premises liability claim or lawsuit.
 People who slipped and fell on someone else’s property may be entitled to collect damages if there were no warnings about the fall hazard or no precautions were made to prevent them from being harmed.

 If you decide to work with our team, you will also be able to communicate with us 24-7 via text.
 We care about our clients and are always appreciative of any new information they can provide to us about their case.